- Early exploration results support model for a major sediment-hosted copper system

 How is it doing:

-On August 26 this year, Hannan updated investors on its ongoing exploration program at the Tabalosos copper-silver claim, where it said it has defined four key zones within a 30km trend.
+At the Tabalosos copper-silver claim, the company has defined four key zones within a 30 km trend.

-And in June this year, the firm said a new 2 km-long zone of high-grade copper-silver mineralization had been defined by mapping at the Nueva Esperanza prospect within the Sacanche claim.
+And last summer, the firm said a new 2 km-long zone of high-grade copper-silver mineralization had been defined by mapping at the Nueva Esperanza prospect within the Sacanche claim at San Martin.

 - More exploration results